demisto/content/Packs/Zimperium/Integrations/ZimperiumV2/README.md

 ### zimperium-policy-privacy-get

 ***
-Get privacy policy by its identifier.
+Get a privacy policy by its identifier.

 #### Base Command